ChainSafe/lodestar/README.md

 If you want to donate, you can send us ETH at the following address: **lodestar.chainsafe.eth**

 ## Packages

+This monorepo repository contains a suite of Ethereum 2.0 packages.

 | Package                                                                                                                                    | Version                                                                                                                                                       | License                                                                                                               | Docs                                                                                                                                                      | Description                                 |
 | ------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------- |